blessed-winner/Nest-Books/README.md

 ## 🔑 Authentication & Authorization
 - **Signup/Login**: Users can register and log in.
 Passwords are hashed with bcrypt.
 - **JWT**: On login, a JWT is issued and stored in an HTTP-only cookie.
-- **Role-based Access**: Admins can create users with specific roles.
-Protected endpoints require valid JWT and appropriate role.
+- **Granular Role-based Access**: Each book endpoint is protected according to user role (User, Librarian, Admin).
+See the table below for details.

 ---

-## 📚 API Endpoints
+## 📚 API Endpoints & Role Access

 ### Auth/User
 | Method | Endpoint         | Description                       | Auth Required | Role        |